 In order to access and retain electronic Communications, you will need the following computer hardware and software:

-- a modern web browser that includes 128-bit encryption, such as the current version of Chrome (www.google.com/chrome), Internet Explorer (www.microsoft.com/ie), Mozilla Firefox (www.mozilla.com), or Apple Safari (www.apple.com/safari);
+- for desktop website-based Communications, a modern web browser that includes 256-bit encryption, such as the current version of Chrome (www.google.com/chrome), Internet Explorer (www.microsoft.com/edge), Mozilla Firefox (www.mozilla.com), or Apple Safari (www.apple.com/safari);

-- a valid email address (your primary email address registered with WePay); and
+- access to your primary email address registered with WePay or the Platform; and

 - sufficient storage space to save past Communications or an installed printer to print them.

 By giving your consent, you are confirming that you have access to the necessary equipment and are able to receive, open, and print or download a copy of any Communications for your records.
 It is important for you to retain copies of Communications because they may not be accessible in your Account at a later date.